 A week later they saw each other again at the Golden Globes.

-"I was there, like, the moment the love connection happened," Biel's 7th Heaven co-star Beverley Mitchell recalled on Access Hollywood Live last year.
+"I was there, like, the moment the love connection happened," Biel's 7th Heaven co-star Beverley Mitchell recalled on Access Hollywood Live in 2019.
 "I was like, 'OK, this is happening.'"
 She added, "It was so cute because they were like—it's that moment like, 'I like you, I think you like me.
 It was very, very sweet.
 They were definitely flirting.
 They were really cute."

 From then on, they were indeed dating.
 Casually.